-The Intel 810e chipset supports both video display and audio onboard.
+The Intel 810 chipset supports both video display and audio onboard.

 The onboard video display supports both 2D and 3D display graphics.
-Display drivers are supplied on the Support Disk that comes with the motherboard.
-The motherboard also has 4MB of display cache memory mounted on the board to improve display performance.
+Display drivers are supplied on the Support Disk that comes with the mother-board.
+The BIW1M also has 4MB of display cache memory mounted on the board to improve display performance.